Teen rockers fire back at anti-Asian comments with a viral punk anthem: ‘Racist, Sexist Boy’

 With restrictions lifting and infections falling, they’re now freer to collaborate in person.
 “We feed off each other,” Bela said in the library interview.

 “Racist, Sexist Boy” isn’t the group’s first foray into current events.
 In December, they put out a track called “Vote!”
-It’s an upbeat call for adults to exercise their right — and it also seems to capture the band’s credo: “You can’t just sit on the side/ Well, you’ve gotta make up your mind/ You can’t just wait and see/ Gotta make a difference for you and me.”
+It’s an upbeat call for adults to exercise their right — and it also seems to capture the band’s credo: “You can’t just sit on the side / Well, you’ve gotta make up your mind / You can’t just wait and see / Gotta make a difference for you and me.”

 Read more: